wolfgangasdf/iqp-book/3d-schroedinger.md

 `[slide]`

-We do not derive the solution of the radial differential equation here, please have a look at Griffith 4.2 for details.
+We do not derive the solution of the radial differential equation here, please have a look at Griffiths 4.2 for details.
 The resulting energies are

 $$
 E_n=-\left[\frac{m_e}{2 \hbar^2}\left(\frac{e^2}{4 \pi \epsilon_0}\right)^2\right] \frac{1}{n^2}=\frac{E_1}{n^2}, \quad n=1,2,3, \ldots